pedrolaender/02.Ironhack_Shark_Attack/README.md

   6- Hypotesis that the majority number of attacks occur in summer.
   -822 entries

-# Steps
-  Add here any insights you had during the project

 # Conclusion

   The data analysis validated all 4 hypothesis.

   -5096 out of 5733 attacks were on men (89%).